-Artificial nails are not permitted to be worn by any SMC team member as they tend to harbor organisms and prevent effective hand washing.
-Artificial nails include overlays, wraps, tips, acrylic nails, gel nails, fiberglass nails, and nail bonding, nail art and nail jewelry.
+Artificial nails, such as acrylic nails, are not permitted to be worn by any direct patient care team member, as they tend to harbor organisms and prevent effective hand washing.
 Fingernail polish should be freshly applied, and not chipped.
-Fingernail polish of team members providing direct patient care must be light in color.
-Shellac nail polish or gel nail polish is acceptable.

 ID badges are to be worn during working hours (unless prohibited by regulation).
 ID badges must be worn in a position that allows them to be read easily by others.